How Do You Use Air Dry Clay? A Beginner’s Guide

 A nursery mobile can keep your little one occupied for ages, but it needs to catch their eye.
 You can create a bright and interesting nursery mobile for your infant by creating different shapes out of air-dry clay, and painting them in primary colors.

-Before allowing the clay pieces to dry, make sure you’ve made a tiny hole through the top for threading the string through.
+Before allowing the clay pieces to dry, make sure you’ve made a tiny hole through the top to thread the string.

 Having a special place to rest your cell phone while you’re working or relaxing can help prevent it from getting lost.
 If you’re looking for a creative birthday or Christmas present for someone, a hand-crafted cell phone holder makes a great choice.